Mary Wells: 1964–1990: Motown departure and later career

-Wells worked on material for her new record label while dealing with other issues, including being bedridden for weeks suffering from tuberculosis.
-After recovering, the label issued "Ain't It The Truth", which peaked at number 45 on the Billboard Hot 100.
-The following single "Use Your Head" returned Wells to the top forty, peaking at number 34.
-It would be her twelfth and final single to chart in the top forty of the Billboard Hot 100.
-The next single, "Never, Never Leave Me", peaked at number 15 on the Billboard Hot Rhythm and Blues Singles chart.
-Her self-titled eponymous debut for 20th Century Fox as well as her Beatles tribute album failed to chart.
+During this period, Wells suffered from tuberculosis for a second time, which forced her to be bedridden.
+After recovering, Wells recorded a self titled album for 20th Century that included the charted songs "Ain't It The Truth", "Use Your Head" and "Never, Never Leave Me", which achieved only moderate chart success.
+The album and the follow-up Beatles tribute album both failed to chart.
 Rumors have hinted Motown may have threatened to sue radio stations for playing Wells's post-Motown music during this time.
 After a stressful period in which Wells and the label battled over multiple issues after her records failed to chart successfully, the singer asked to be let go in 1965 and left with a small settlement.